The Little Things

 The next day the MRI was scheduled first thing in the morning and the lab technician carried one end of a large sheet, while an orderly carried the other end with which they lifted me off of the bed and onto a metal gurney in mummy fashion.
 They immediately wheeled me into the elevator taking us down, down, down all the way to the bottom floor while I complained bitterly telling them both how terrified I was and of course, they said you’ll be alright – how did they know I thought they didn’t know me.

 I thought to myself that I was hopelessly listening to the fact that I was losing my practice and my career.
-I don’t think she meant for me to feel this way but I did and I couldn’t complain about anything to her, feeling guilty because she was keeping the office going and they were using and rearranging my office.
-I felt trapped in the hospital with no control over anything in my life.
+I don’t think she meant for me to feel this way but I did and I couldn’t complain about anything to her, feeling guilty because she was keeping the office going, and they were using and rearranging my office.
+It made me feel trapped in the hospital with no control over anything in my life; I was in jail.

 Again I felt depleted of hope for the future and fell into a deep depression.
 When I returned to my room my first sight was Christopher sitting and waiting for me.
 Suddenly, my hope and joy were back and I know that he saw my face light up the minute I saw him.
 It was good for both of us,